 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
 After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch.

-A decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
+More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.

 Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

 During the summer we hike in high alpine meadows to take in the stunning views and raft on the river that runs past the ranch.

-If you are interested in knowing more about a holiday at the ranch, please drop us an email and we will respond with full details of our offerings, prices and availability.
+If you are interested in knowing more about a holiday at the ranch, please drop us an email.
+We will respond with full details of our offerings, prices and availability.